Coconut3223/knowledge/docs/AI/DL/rnn.md

 <figure markdown="span">![](./pics/RNN_3.png)</figure>
 <figure markdown="span">![](./pics/LSTM_2.png)</figure>
 </div>
-<p>All recurrent neural networks have chain repeating modules of neural networks. <br>==standard RNN==: repeating module has a very simple structure, such as only a single tanh layer.<br>==LSTM==: Not a single neural network layer, but four, and interacting in a very special way.</p>
+<p>All recurrent neural networks have chain repeating modules of neural networks. <br><mark>standard RNN</mark>: repeating module has a very simple structure, such as only a single tanh layer.<br><mark>LSTM</mark>: Not a single neural network layer, but four, and interacting in a very special way.</p>

 ### pre-knowledge